HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 ---

-Even a well-set-up station runs into specific problems eventually.
-The next section covers the most common ones and what to do about them.
+Even a well-set-up station benefits from understanding the equipment that makes it work.
+The next section takes a closer look at the heart of any station — the receiver, transmitter, and transceiver — and the concepts behind how they handle signals.